alexxroche/anti-node_React_SPA_skeleton/README.md

  - 2019 "10 Things I Regret About Node.js" - Ryan Dahl, author of Node.js
  - 2021 People are writing python to "Compare the contents of your hosted and proxy repositories for coordinate collisions" https://github.com/sonatype-nexus-community/repo-diff have been."
- - 2022 - node-ipc has "protest ware" added by the maintiner [which is accused of being an immature act]
+ - 2022 - node-ipc has "protest ware" added by the maintainer [which is accused of being an immature act]